LandRegistry/govuk-frontend-flask/web/README.md

 - Service navigation
 - Skip link

-> **Note**: Although there is JS for the Header component, this is not needed if using the newer Service navigation component alongside it.
+> **Note**: Although there is JS for the Header component, this is not needed when using the newer Service navigation component alongside it.
 If you're not using the Service navigation component, remove its JS import and replace it with the Header's.

 For comparison (using GOV.UK Frontend v5.9.0):